merce-fra/Wiki-on-processes-and-products-for-LCA/README.md

 # Vision

 This open wiki is designed to efficiently **list and compare multiple approaches** for performing the inventory of a product.
 In practice, **several processes may exist to produce the same product**.
-Moreover, scientific contribution are refferenced by the end product produced but may include sub-process data valauble for other study.
-This wiki aims at references data per per process to address this indexing limitation.
+Moreover, scientific contributions are often referenced by the end product, but may also include sub-process data valuable for other studies.
+This wiki addresses this limitation by **referencing data at the process level**, ensuring better indexing and reusability.
-By documenting these alternatives, researchers may gain a valuable resource to easily compare existing alternatives according to their needs.
+By documenting these alternatives, researchers gain a valuable resource to easily compare existing options and select the most suitable approach for their needs.
 For example:

 - **Electrolytic capacitors**